 As a general guideline, background traffic from approved but unbuilt developments will be in the same geographic area as the intersections to be studied if that background development is estimated to contribute at least 5 CLV.
 If the background traffic is generated from a large, staged development, the transportation study and its review will also be staged.
 As noted above, background traffic data should also include effective trip mitigation programs or uncompleted physical improvements that have been required of nearby developments.
-In appropriate cases, Planning Department staff may require that traffic from nearby unapproved applications or constructed buildings with unusually high vacancy rates also be included in the transportation study.
+In appropriate cases, Planning Department staff may require that traffic from nearby unapproved applications also be included in the transportation study.